Fragments Primer

 At the time of rotation (in the case of BTC), the junior perpetual contract initiates a process that:

-• Mints fresh (Sr/Jr) tranches using assets in the hvBTC collateral set and moves the new seniors to the lvBTC collateral set (left arrows above).
+• Mints fresh (Sr/Jr) tranches using assets in the JrBTC collateral set and moves the new seniors to the SrBTC collateral set (left arrows above).

 In the case where the BTC balance in the Jr vault does not cover the entire rollover, it rotates as much as possible.